AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/locate-submitted-requests.md

 You can locate the following types of requests that you or someone else submitted, or requests you started but you never finished submitting.
 You can locate these requests in the following areas of Adobe Workfront:

+* Submitted section: All requests that you or someone else submitted and you have access to at least View.
-* Draft section: All requests that you started but you never finished and you never submitted.
+* Draft section : All requests that you started but you never finished and you never submitted.
 For more information about draft requests, see [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).

   >[!TIP]
   >